World Trade Center (1973–2001): Design

 On September 20, 1962, the Port Authority announced the selection of Minoru Yamasaki as lead architect and Emery Roth & Sons as associate architects.
 Yamasaki devised the plan to incorporate twin towers.
 His original plan called for the towers to be 80 stories tall, but to meet the Port Authority's requirement for 10000000 sqft of office space, the buildings would each have to be 110 stories tall.
+The Port Authority publicly presented a model for the complex on January 18, 1964.
+The original plans called for two towers rising 1350 ft, as well as several six-story buildings surrounding a central plaza (later the Austin J. Tobin Plaza).
+These buildings were to include office space, restaurants, a hotel, exhibition space, stores, and an information center about world trade.

+The agency released its final model of the complex in March 1966.
+Despite public criticism over the height of the 110-story twin towers, Yamasaki & Associates and Emery Roth & Sons made only relatively minor changes to the plans, which were released in May 1966.
+The revised plans called for the twin towers and four additional low-rise structures to surround the central plaza.